dajackso64/GT-CyberSecurity-Bootcamp-Project-1/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the jumpbox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:

-- _My Ip Adress  which can be found from https://whatismyipaddress.com/
+- My Ip Adress which can be found by launching https://whatismyipaddress.com/ from personal laptop/workstation

 Machines within the network can only be accessed from the jumpbox which also houses the docker container code and the ansible provisioner.